 This guide won't cover actually installing Windows on physical hardware, but once you do ensure that the power settings are adjusted so the computer won't go to sleep on you.
 If it's a laptop you're using (which is more economically friendly for power) ensure the power settings still allow the laptop's integrated display to turn off as it won't be needed.

-Download Microsoft Remote Desktop for macOS Apple Silicon either from the Apple store or the beta directly from Microsoft (if you're downloading the beta you'll want to drag it into the Applications folder after so it doesn't remain sitting in your downloads folder).
+Download Microsoft Remote Desktop (now called Microsoft Windows App) for macOS Apple Silicon either from the Apple store or the beta directly from Microsoft (if you're downloading the beta you'll want to drag it into the Applications folder after so it doesn't remain sitting in your downloads folder).

 Click the plus sign and add a new PC.
 Under PC name add the IP address of the PC that will be connected to (you can get this info by typing "ipconfig" in Command Prompt and looking up what it says).
 All of the default options are fine except the following: